AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/use-the-desktop-proofing-viewer/configure-dpv-settings.md

 * How you want links within website content to open in the Viewer.

   <!--
-  Whether the background color of the Desktop Proofing Viewer is the default near-black color or white.
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Whether the background color of the Desktop Proofing Viewer is the default near-black color or white.</li>
   -->

 * What happens when you click a link that is set to open in a new browser tab or window.